 A Louisiana Code of Criminal Procedure Article 893(E) deferral of sentence and subsequent acquittal and setting aside of conviction does not restore gun rights, and the 10-year cleansing period applies even after the conviction is set aside.

-An expungement of the arrest and conviction does not restore gun rights, and the 10-year cleansing period applies even after an expungement is granted.
-Further, under penalty of federal law, any Louisiana felony conviction permanently bars you from purchasing or possessing a firearm.
+Normally, an expungement of the arrest and conviction does not restore gun rights, and the 10-year cleansing period applies even after an expungement is granted.
+Further, under penalty of federal law, any Louisiana felony conviction usually permanently bars you from purchasing or possessing a firearm.
 BEWARE OF THIS.

 Importantly, though, recent changes to Louisiana law, effective August 2016, are designed to address the disparity between state and federal law.
 In a narrow band of cases, an expungement may cure the federal disability, if ten years have passed since the completion of sentence, the expungement has been granted, and the crime was a non-violent, non-sexual first-offence that was set-aside under Louisiana Code of Criminal Procedure Article 893.
-This is a developing area of law, and it is still unclear how federal authorities will interpret these new changes to Louisiana law.
+This is a developing area of law.

 The Louisiana Expungement Assistance & Advocacy Center (LEAAC), a division of the law practice of S. Christie Smith IV, has extensive experience in obtaining expungements for convictions throughout the state of Louisiana, as well as in the development and application of the newly-reformed Louisiana expungement laws.
 We are also familiar with the interplay between these state expungamnet laws and federal weapons prohibitions.
 If you have any questions about getting a Louisiana expungement, or how it may affect your gun rights, please call LEAAC at 337.308.7667.
 An experienced Louisiana expungement attorney will review your case, offer suggestions on the best course of action for your circumstances, and answer your questions—often on the same day.